 Get a bus pass

 Find out more about Bath Spa University bus services, timetables, and costs, or get the app.
 FirstBus are also currently offering up to a 30% discount on travel for any student in full time education with the use of a valid student ID.

 Intersite shuttle bus

-There's an intersite shuttle bus service that runs between Locksbrook Road and Sion Hill in the morning and evening, Monday-Friday.
+There's an intersite shuttle bus service that runs between our Locksbrook and Sion Hill Campuses in the morning and evening, Monday-Friday.

 Intersite buses only run during term time.